the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 - Science building adjustments:
 	- Library (and replacements) add +2 Science to Books tiles instead of +1 Science, +1 Culture.
 	- Public School (and replacements) no longer add Culture and count every 2 population instead of every 3 for their scaling Science boost.
-	- Data Center severely nerfed; it only adds +5 Science instead of +50% to the city's total Science yields (Hexlock's replacement adds +8 base instead of +65% total).
+	- Data Center severely nerfed; it only adds +5 Science instead of +50% to the city's total Science yields (Hexlock's replacement adds +8 base instead of +65% total), and no longer adds Culture to Data and Encrypted Data tiles, adding +2 Science instead of +1 to those tiles.

 Wonder Changes
 (Several of these are mostly due to Wonders not obeying their proper behavior - in Unciv, they *can* be rebuilt after razing the city they're in, which should not be possible.
 However, it is unlikely I will revert most of the nerfs to wonders that were made because of this bug enabling exploits with the old effects.)